icyphox/site/pages/blog/simplicity-security.md

 (if not more) the number of eyes looking at the code, and there have been multiple third-party audits.
 There are hundreds of independent orgs and multiple security teams looking at it.
-That's not the case with systemd---it's probably just RedHat.
+That's not the case with systemd -- it's probably just RedHat.

 Compare this to a bunch of shell scripts.
 Agreed, writing safe shell can be hard and there are a ton of weird edge-cases depending on your shell implementation, but the distinction here is _you_ wrote it.
-Which means, you can identify what went wrong---things are predictable. systemd, however, is a large blackbox, and its state at runtime is largely unprovable and unpredictable.
+Which means, you can identify what went wrong -- things are predictable. systemd, however, is a large blackbox, and its state at runtime is largely unprovable and unpredictable.
 I am certain even the developers don't know.